StefanusYudi22/Library-Management-System/README.md

 >| id_book | title | year_published | pages | _language | author | category | stock |
 >|:---|:---:|:---:|:---:|:---:|:---:|:---:|---:|

 > `id_book` designed to be autodilled by mysql. `pages` field are very necessary for book data, because value from this field will determine how many days does the library user could borrow the book.
 Some calculation are designed based on this `pages`value. `stock` field represent the book amount stored in the library.
 If user borrow a book, then this stock value will decrease, otherwise if someone return book, stock value will increase.
+After the book stock was zero, no one can borrow the book.

 >**Table 3** : `loan` table designed to store book transaction data (loan and return), this table comprises of field :